alanqrwang/keymorph/README.md

 - h5py 3.5.0
 - antspyx 0.3.1

+## Decrompressing Trained Weights
+The self supervised pretraining and trained model weights are found in the `./data/` folder.
+Combined the files and decompressed them using:

+`cat ./data/weights* | tar xzpvf -`

 ## TLDR
 Keypoint registration using close-form solution (equation 2) in the paper can be done as follows: